tsnellgrove/dark_castle3/doc/to_do.md

 - DONE: match DCv3 room description to DCv2
 	- DONE: refactor
 	- DONE: clean up comments
-- TBD: description updates
+- DONE: description updates
-	- TBD: in the end scene, the hedgehog places the sword before Burt's feet and kneels?
+	- DONE: in the end scene, the hedgehog places the sword before Burt's feet and kneels?
-	- TBD: also update hedgehog key trade to place key in Burt's hand
+	- DONE: also update hedgehog key trade to place key in Burt's hand
-	- TBD: highlight in Moat description how east or west off the drawbridge will lead to a fall into the moat
+	- DONE: highlight in Moat description how east or west off the drawbridge will lead to a fall into the moat
 - TBD: "beginner's mind" testing